 There is currently no curative method to effectively control wireworm.
 The only option is prevention.
 But, first and foremost, it is important to identify the risk factors for these pest attacks:

 Consequently, supplying balanced nutrition to the young corn is a way of speeding up growth at the start of the cycle.
 In addition, developing the natural defence systems of the young plants helps boost their vitality.
-This will help them better withstand any wireworm attacks.
+This will help them better withstand any wireworm attacks

 Improving the vitality of young corn (maize) primarily involves optimising mineral nutrition and good development of natural defence systems.
 A few major avenues should be considered in this respect.

-A balanced supply of zinc, manganese and sulphur.
+balanced supply of zinc, manganese and sulphur.
 These minerals improve the plant’s reactivity to environmental stressors.
 Manganese regulates cell function.
 It is also essential for the synthesis of chlorophyll and therefore stimulates photosynthesis.
 Sulphur supplies elements required to form proteins.
 And the importance of zinc, which regulates growth, contributes to the synthesis of tryptophan and affects the synthesis of auxins, hormones that sustain maize growth, must not be overlooked.
 Phosphorus contributes to the formation of the ears at early stages and has a direct impact on yields.
 It is the least mobile element in the soil and is generally available in insufficient quantities when the crop’s requirements are at their peak.

 Stimulating and developing the plant’s natural defence systems: thickening of the cell walls triggered by natural defence mechanisms creates a physical and mechanical barrier, which may contribute to the plant’s resistance against environmental attacks.
 Phytoalexins are either nzymes that directly attack the pathogen walls or enzymes controlling the synthesis of organic antimicrobial substances.
 Therefore they can help activate the plant’s natural defence mechanisms.